-Our knowledge and ideas - "we protect all our resources, including information constituting the PZU Group's intellectual property.
+Our knowledge and ideas - , we protect all our resources, including information constituting the PZU Group's intellectual property.
 Databases, registers and archives are managed in accordance with the law and the PZU Group's internal regulations.
 Intellectual resources form an exceptional value in the company.
 They set us apart on the market, they feed into our unrivaled product offer and they form the basis for the PZU Group's market successes.
 That is why we afford special protection to them.
 We are conscious that their partial or total loss could lead to clients losing trust in the PZU Group, or to a breach of reputation."

-"Our employees are our capital.
-Their highest skills underlie our competitive edge.
-Thanks to them we not only build the Group's market position but also pride ourselves on the position of the leader in the areas of our business activity.
+position but also pride ourselves on the position of the leader in the areas of our business activity.